Commando Order: War crime

-The laws of war in 1942 stated, "it is especially forbidden ... to declare that no quarter will be given".
+The laws of war in 1942 stated, "it is especially forbidden... to declare that no quarter will be given".
 This was established under Article 23 (d) of the 1907 Hague Convention IV – The Laws and Customs of War on Land.
 The Geneva Convention of 1929, which Germany had ratified, defined who should be considered a prisoner of war on capture, which included enemy soldiers in proper uniforms, and how they should be treated.
 Under both the Hague and Geneva Conventions, it was legal to execute "spies and saboteurs" disguised in civilian clothes or uniforms of the enemy.
 The Germans claimed in paragraph one of their order that they were acting only in retaliation in a quid pro quo for claimed Allied violation of the Geneva Convention regarding the execution of prisoners and other heinous acts; however, insofar as the Commando Order applied to soldiers in proper uniforms, it was in direct and deliberate violation of both the customary laws of war and Germany's treaty obligations.

 The execution of Allied commandos without trial was also a violation of Article 30 of the 1907 Hague Convention IV – The Laws and Customs of War on Land: "A spy taken in the act shall not be punished without previous trial."
 That provision includes only soldiers caught behind enemy lines in disguises, and not those wearing proper uniforms.
 Soldiers in proper uniforms cannot be punished for being lawful combatants and must be treated as prisoners of war upon capture except those disguised in civilian clothes or uniforms of the enemy for military operations behind enemy lines.

 The fact that Hitler's staff took special measures to keep the order secret, including the limitation of its printing to 12 initial copies, strongly suggests that it was known to be illegal.
-He also knew the order would be unpopular with the professional military, particularly the part that stated it would stand even if captured commandos were in proper uniforms (in contrast to the usual provision of international law that only commandos disguised in civilian clothes or uniforms of the enemy could be treated as insurgents or spies, as stated in the Ex parte Quirin, the Hostages Trial, and the Trial of Otto Skorzeny and others).
+He also knew the order would be unpopular with the professional military, particularly the part that stated it would stand even if captured commandos were in proper uniforms (in contrast to the usual provision of international law that only commandos disguised in civilian clothes or uniforms of the enemy could be treated as insurgents or spies, as stated in the Ex parte Quirin, the Hostages Trial, and the trial of Otto Skorzeny and others).
 The order included measures designed to force military staff to obey its provisions.

-Some commanders, including Rommel, had refused to relay the order to their troops since they considered it to be contrary to honourable conduct.
+Some German commanders, including Erwin Rommel, had refused to relay the order to their troops since they considered it to be contrary to honourable conduct.

 Aftermath

-German officers who carried out executions under the Commando Order were found guilty of war crimes in postwar tribunals, including at the Nuremberg Trials.
+German officers who carried out executions under the Commando Order were found guilty of war crimes in postwar tribunals, including at the Nuremberg trials.
+Many claimed in their defence that they themselves risked execution if they had disobeyed the order, but this was disproved.